aaronkjin/modify/README.md

         3. CVV: 424
         4. Address: 4242 Patrice Rd, Newport Beach, CA 92663
         5. Phone #: +1 (111) 111-1111
-6. Now, upon signing up for Modify Premium, you have access to all the site's features - hooray!
+7. Now, upon signing up for Modify Premium, you have access to all the site's features.
+Congratulations!
-    1. Now, you can listen to any songs.
+    1. First, give the songs in the "Newest Songs" category a listen.
-    2. First, give the songs in the "Newest Songs" category a listen.
-"Newest Songs" stores a collection of all the users' uploaded songs.
+    2. "Newest Songs" stores a collection of all the users' uploaded songs.
-7. To upload your own song, click the "+" by the "Your Library" component.
+8. To upload your own song, click the "+" by the "Your Library" component.
     1. This allows you to upload any MP3 and image file of your choice.
-    2. Once you upload your own song, you'll see it in the "Your Library" section, and it will also be uploaded in "Newest Songs" for any and all other users to listen to as well.
+    2. Once you upload your own song, you'll see it in the "Your Library" section.
-8. Play around with the rest of the features!
+    3. It will also be uploaded in "Newest Songs" for any and all other users to listen to as well.
-    1. You can favorite, search for, and play/pause the song of your choice, adjust volume, + so much more!
+9. Play around with the rest of the features!

 ### Notes